htcondor/htcondor/docs/classad-attributes/classad-types.rst

 *condor_collector* on the
 :doc:`/classad-attributes/classad-attributes-added-by-collector` page.

-Here is a list of defined values for ``MyType``, as well as a reference to a list attributes relevant to that type.
+Here is a list of defined values for :ad-attr:`MyType`, as well as a reference to a list attributes relevant to that type.

 ``Accounting``